 - Learning Outcomes

-The development of a portfolio will give students experience in editing and presenting their own work.
+- Hone writing skills and develop new vocabularies and techniques for both creative and analytic writing through creative imitation of literary work; the development of a portfolio will give students experience in editing and presenting their own work

-- Students will gain the ability to judge and assess literary forms and style.
+- Gain the ability to judge and assess literary forms and style

-- Students will develop their capacity for self-directed activity through compiling their reading journal and preparing their portfolio of works.
+- Develop their capacity for self-directed activity through compiling their reading journal and preparing their portfolio of works

-- Students will be exposed to diverse literary and cultural characteristics and their influences on each other in a global cultural context through studying literary works and analysing the practice of writers both in New Zealand and around the world.
+- Be exposed to diverse literary and cultural characteristics and their influences on each other in a global cultural context through studying literary works and analysing the practice of writers both in New Zealand and around the world